NPTP/UnityInputSystemWrapper/README.md

 - [✔] Sort out composites turned into multiple buttons (e.g. "Forward", "Left", "Down", "Right" all separated for a single "Move" action using WASD on keyboard)
 - [✔] BindingInfo/UI elements/etc must support individual parts of composites as well
 - [✔] Sort out composites turned into a single binding (e.g. "Move" binding, wiggle the left stick and the whole binding maps correctly to left stick)
+- [ ] Support control schemes, use these instead of InputDevice, SupportedDevice, etc. Refactor out.
-- [ ] Support control schemes: string control schemes get turned into enum as usual, but then runtime input data auto-generates a list of every control scheme with a slot to plug in binding data.
+- [ ] String control schemes get turned into enum as usual, but then runtime input data auto-generates a list of every control scheme with a slot to plug in binding data.
 Missing data fails silently.
-This will allow quick definition of of schemes in any game without needing manual device support like we currently have, and more abstract usage of control schemes in developer code.
+This will allow quick definition of schemes behaviour in any game without needing manual device support like we currently have, and more abstract usage of control schemes in developer code.
 - [ ] Support multiple bindings per action.
 Let developer choose how many bindings an action is allowed to have (runtime settings?).

 ##### Multiplayer Additions: